Can I visit? / Do you have a store at your cheese making facilities?

 Where does Grafton Village Cheese get its milk from?

 We get our premium, hormone-free milk from small, local family farms.
-We use primarily Jersey cow’s milk because of its high components of protein and milk fat, which creates our flavor profile.
+Four our cow’s milk cheeses, we use primarily Jersey cow’s milk because of its high components of protein and milk fat, which creates our flavor profile.

 I am lactose – intolerant.
 Can I eat Grafton cheddar?